 - We cannot compel a U.S. citizen to return to the United States.
 (An exception to this would be the formal extradition of a fugitive, which is accomplished with the cooperation of foreign authorities pursuant to specific treaty obligations.)

-For missing and sick adults; emergency family messages; child abuse, neglect, abandonment or exploitation cases; and child welfare in cases involving parental child abduction or custody disputes, please contact the American Citizen Services Section at the Consulate, or phone the Office of American Citizens Services at (202) 647-5225/5226.
+For missing and sick adults; emergency family messages; child abuse, neglect, abandonment or exploitation cases; and child welfare in cases involving parental child abduction or custody disputes, please contact the U.S. Consulate, or phone the Office of Overseas Citizens Services at 888-407-4747 (from the U.S. and Canada) or 202-501-4444 (from outside the United States and Canada).

 The recovery of a child who is the subject of a custody dispute or is the victim of parental child abduction must be done in accordance with local laws in the foreign country.